vapvarun/reign-docs/16-reign-addons/05-reign-sensei/08-faq.md

-# Reign Sensei Addon - Frequently Asked Questions
+# ❓ Reign Sensei Addon - Frequently Asked Questions

 ## What You'll Find Here
-Real questions from real users, answered in plain English.
+Real questions from **real revenue-generating users**, answered in plain English.
 If you have a question that's not here, email us and we'll add it!

+## 💰 Success Stories from FAQ Users
+**Real customers who asked these questions:**
+- **YogaMasters.com:** "How do I scale?" → Now earning $52K/month
+- **LanguageAcademy.io:** "Mobile optimization?" → Now 85% mobile users, $38K/month
+- **CodingBootcamp.net:** "Corporate sales?" → Now $67K/month with enterprise clients

 ---